demml/opsml/docs/docs/cards/datacard.md

 `user_email`
 : Email to associate with data (Required)

+`sql_logic`
+: SQL query or path to sql file containing logic to build data.
+Required if `data` is not provided.

 `data_splits`
 : Split logic for your data.
 Optional list containing split logic.
 Defaults to None.

+    If a dependent variables is specified.
+Data splits will return X and y data.

     Logic for data splits can be defined in the following three ways: